WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 other workers: it is private state, for use by a single worker only.
 A single worker process only runs on one machine at any given time.
 The worker's recovery data is accessed in a single producer and single consumer manner.
-Again, industry and open source communities have many solutions for this kind of problem, including:
+Industry and open source communities have many solutions for this kind of problem, including:

 * Storage Area Networks (SANs) such as Fibre Channel shared disks,